ROBERTSON, JAMES [SSNE 1637]

 Text source

 In December 1628 Dr Robertson once again appeared before the magistrates' court regarding his purchase of a house through Valentin Nillson, the house in question belonging to Lorens Buchow valued at 3200 daler.
-The house had apparently been put up as collateral for the welfare of one Erih Ingemundson's children.
+The house had apparently been put up as collateral for the welfare of one Erik Ingemundson's children.
 Michel Buchow (presumably a brother of Lorens?) was unwilling to let the sale go through.
 In April 1629 the records note that it was Sara, the wife of burgess Lorens Buchow who had sold the house.
-Her brother, Sveno Henrici, appears to be seeking financial restitution from the doctor.
-The doctor defends himself before the city council in May that same year, and it seems that both Sara and Zacharias (uncertain wha this relationship is) lay their claims to the house.
-The case drags on as on 13 May Dr Robertson demands confirmation on his house purchase, stating that without it he will have to either be released from the purchase or withdraw from it.
-On 6 June the doctor complains that Sara's brother is still preventing him from accessing the house which he legally purchased.
+Her brother, Sveno Henrici, sought financial restitution from the doctor.
+The doctor defends himself before the city council in May that same year, and it seems that both Sara and Zacharias (uncertain what this relationship is) lay their claims to the house.
+The case dragged on as on 13 May Dr Robertson demanded confirmation on his house purchase, stating that without it he would have to either be released from the purchase or withdraw from it.
+On 6 June the doctor complained that Sara's brother still prevented him from accessing the house which he legally purchased.

-Soon after, Robertson's name appears on the list of inverstors to the new Swedish Söderkompaniet (along with fellow Scot, James Forbes).
-By 1629 Robertson had established his own business in Pomerania in partnership with Jacob du Rees.
+By 1629 Dr James Robertson had seemingly established his own business in Pomerania, again in partnership with Jacob du Rees.

 In April 1633 James Robertson met Caspar Buessing, sr. and signed his autograph album, describing himself as "Medicus Cubicularius" of the Swedish king (then recently deceased).